VeyGudTek/chess_prototype/README.md

 - show_moves only shows the valid moves while show_attack shows the squares that the unit can attack
     - this is important for checking for valid moves for the king, since the king cannot move into squares that are being attacked(i.e. pawn movement, attacking a unit being guarded)
     - show_attack should not access the game board, since pieces with variable movement will need to use the function with a future version of the board to check for forks

+- Actually, I think I'm going to get rid of show_attack() altogether again.
+Instead, I will have show_move() actaully execute the move, check for checks, then undo the move.